AndrewJJack/chat-using-sockets/README.md

 # Chat Server and Client
-Andrew Jack and Kevin Wang
+Created by Andrew Jack and Kevin Wang

 To make the project, run "make"
 To run the server, run "./server <port>"